Selecting the Best Office Treadmill Base For Your DIY Treadmill Desk

 Depending on the fine print in the warranty policy, there is some risk that you may void the motor and controller warranty by using the treadmill exclusively for walking.
 Eventually, manufacturers will get wise to the number of consumers buying their exercise treadmills for workstations and start rejecting warranty claims from such users.

-For this reason, the safest bet is to purchase a treadmill base, if not the entire treadmill desk, from a reputable manufacturer with a solid warranty and nationwide service capability.
+For this reason, the safest bet is to purchase an office treadmill base, if not the entire treadmill desk, from a reputable manufacturer with a solid warranty and nationwide service capability.
 Get all the facts up front before you buy—not just the warranty term, but the claim limitations any additional costs for a service call, the breadth of their service network, what maintenance you are required to perform in order to keep the warranty intact, and any extended warranty options.

 7. User Reports